 How to Fill in the Formula?

-The following calculations and measurement has to be taken and put which is marked in blue.
+The following calculations and measurements have to be taken and put which is marked in blue.

 The example given above is for the MW 300 EA winches.